ashu485761/Induction-2025/Domain/App Development/Task/README.md

 - LinkedIn
 - Gmail (use email intent to launch mail app)

-> 🔗 You don't need Java/Kotlin.
-Just design buttons or text views for now.

 ### ✅ 6. **Attractive Background (Mandatory)**
 Choose **any one**:
 - Solid color (`android:background="#HEXCODE"`)